 According to Jagtenberg and D'Alton (1988), the education system is the major form of control in a capitalist economy.

-Note that this paraphrase closely follows the structure of the original text and includes many of its phrases, and thus, can be considered plagiarism.
+This paraphrase follows the structure of the original text too closely and includes many of its phrases, and thus, can be considered plagiarism.

 According to Jagtenberg and D'Alton (1988), the education system has performed social control in a capitalist society: training the growing workforce and work style, and teaching 'acceptable' social attitudes for the young generations.